 There’s a big difference between what TweetDeck and HootSuite can handle in terms of social profile integration.
 TweetDeck is quite limited, but HootSuite offers a lot more options.

-TweetDeck: TweetDeck will only connect to Twitter profiles.
-That’s it.
-It used to include other social networks, but those were taken away after Twitter acquired it and updated it.
-You can connect an unlimited number of Twitter accounts, but if you also want to update Google+, Tumblr, Foursquare, WordPress or anything else, you won’t be able to do it with TweetDeck.
+Unfortunately TweetDeck will connect to an unlimited number of Twitter profiles.
+It did include other social networks, but those were removed after Twitter acquired it and updated it.
+If you also want to update Google+, Tumblr, Foursquare, WordPress or anything else, you won’t be able to do it with TweetDeck.

 You need to upgrade to a Pro account if you need to manage more than three profiles and want access to more advanced features.